abinit/abinit/doc/tutorial/eph4isotc.md

 # Superconducting properties within the isotropic Eliashberg formalism

-This tutorial explains how to compute phonon linewidths in metals due to the interaction with electrons and how to use the McMillan equation to estimate the (conventional) superconducting critical temperature $T_c$ within the isotropic Eliashberg formalism.
+This tutorial explains how to compute phonon linewidths in metals due to the electron-phonon interaction (e-ph) and how to use the McMillan equation to estimate the conventional superconducting critical temperature $T_c$ within the isotropic Eliashberg formalism.
-We start by presenting the basic equations implemented in the code and the connection with the ABINIT variables.
+We start by introducing the basic equations implemented in the code and the connection with the ABINIT variables.
 Then we discuss how to run isotropic $T_c$-calculations and how to perform typical convergence studies using hexagonal $MgB_2$ as example.
 For a more complete theoretical introduction see [[cite:Giustino2017]] and references therein.